zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/provider-oracle.md

 This solution is simply not as flexible as the Array Bindings solution.

-{% include end-block-h2.html %}

-{% include begin-block-h2.html title='Solution - OracleLoader' %}
+## Solution - OracleLoader
 Documentation: http://www.devart.com/dotconnect/oracle/docs/?Devart.Data.Oracle~Devart.Data.Oracle.OracleLoader.html

 Under the hood, the OracleLoader use the OracleBulkCopy.
 So for the same reason, we don't recommended this solution.

-{% include end-block-h2.html %}

-{% include begin-block-h2.html title='Solution - Array Bindings' %}
+## Solution - Array Bindings
-{% include end-block-h2.html %}

-{% include begin-block-h2.html title='Solution - .NET Bulk Operations with Oracle' %}
+## Solution - .NET Bulk Operations with Oracle

 The .NET Bulk Operations use under the hood the Array Bindings solution and support all Oracle provider: